 Any property you find during the search can be added to your claim.
 Please follow the instructions and filing tips provided.
-To expedite the processing of your claim, please provide all of the information requested during the claims process.
+To expedite the processing of your claim, please provide all information requested during the claims process.
 You have the option to save your claim and finish it later, if needed.
 Your claim is not complete and cannot be reviewed until all required documents are provided.

 Who is the claimant?

 The claimant is the individual claiming the property, whether for themselves or as an heir to the owner identified on the property.

 What are the relationship types for property owners?